traderjoe-xyz/spruce-sdk/README.md

 ```

 ## Installation
 This project is available as an npm package.
-Add to your project with `npm install @traderjoe-xyz/sdk`
+Add to your project with `npm install @traderjoe-xyz/spruce-sdk`

-## Attribution
-This code was adapted from this Uniswap repo: [uniswap-sdk](https://github.com/Uniswap/sdk).